GenerationSoftware/pt-v5-autotasks-monorepo/packages/prize-claimer/README.md

 ### 1. Setup

-To run the OpenZeppelin Defender autotask locally or build for OpenZeppelin Defender, first set up your environment variables using `dotenv`:
+To run the bot locally, first set up your environment variables using `dotenv`:

 #### ENV